wics-uw/website/content/pages/constitution.md

         3. introduce them to the committee's values, and

-        4. stress the time commitment involved for a committee role.
+        4. stress the time and energy commitment involved in a committee role.

     8. The interviewers can then ask questions to evaluate the volunteer for a position on the committee for the next term.
 Interviewers must emphasize